Digital & Tech Glossary

 User Research

-Systematic investigation of user needs, behaviors, and motivations to inform product design decisions.
+Systematic investigation of user needs, behaviors, and motivations to inform product design decisions and improve user experience outcomes.

 V